-This research project is investigating the significance of smartphone use in adolescents’ everyday life.
+This research project was investigating the significance of smartphone use in adolescents’ everyday life.
 Young persons have been included in the research team.

 Adolescents and Their Smartphones